dand010/content-ops-starter/content/pages/index.md

       - title: 200%
         subtitle: Faster
         text: >
-          Local Distribution: We supply coffee to cafes, hotels, and retailers across Nepal, with tailored solutions for businesses of all sizes.
+          We supply coffee to cafes, hotels, and retailers across Nepal, with tailored solutions for businesses of all sizes.
 Our team provides training and support to ensure optimal brewing results.
         image:
           url: /images/icon3.svg
           altText: Featured icon three